Jamie Hamilton (footballer)

-Jamie Hamilton (born 1 March 2002) is a Scottish professional footballer who plays for Hamilton Academical, as a defender.
+Jamie Hamilton (born 1 March 2002) is a Scottish professional footballer who plays as a defender for East Kilbride.

 Club career

 Hamilton began his career with Hamilton Academical.
 In November 2019 he signed a new contract with Hamilton, until summer 2022.
 In November 2021 he was hospitalised with chest pains.
 In March 2022 he spoke about the club's form and play-off ambitions.
 In April 2022 he was linked with a move away from the club.
-In August 2022 he signed a contract extension until 2023, and in September he was expected to return to first-team action in October.